2000 Belgian Grand Prix: Warm-up

 The drivers took the track at 09:30 Central European Summer Time (UTC+2) for a 30-minute warm-up in wet weather, with lap times 13 seconds slower than the previous days' practice and qualifying sessions.
 Heavy rain fell early in the morning from 5:00 am and it increased incrementally before stopping; a rising mist formed low on the track by dawn.
-Drivers used full-wet tyres on the slippery racing surface and later intermediate rain tyres when the track began drying out.
+Drivers used full-wet tyres on the slippery track, then intermediate rain tyres when it began drying.
 Häkkinen set the fastest lap time of the session at 2:03.392.
 Michael Schumacher was the second-fastest driver; Button was third, two-thousands of a second slower than Schumacher.
 Barrichello was fourth and Coulthard completed the five fastest drivers.

-After spinning sideways because one of his rear wheels touched a damp white line, Fisichella struck the tyre barriers at Stavelot corner with enough force to launch him into the air.
-He landed upside-down on the roll-hoop of the vehicle; the session was suspended for approximately 20 minutes while marshals cleared the track of debris and repaired the wall.
-Fisichella sustained a bruised left knee, and was forced to start the race with his team's spare car.
-Jacques Villeneuve damaged his car's rear end in a crash against the tyre barrier at Les Fagnes turn later in the session, but was able to continue.
+After spinning sideways because his left-rear wheel touched a damp white line, Fisichella struck the tyre barrier at Stavelot corner with enough force to launch him into the air.
+He landed upside-down on the vehicle's roll-hoop; the session was suspended for approximately 20 minutes while marshals cleared the track of debris and repaired the wall.
+Fisichella sustained a bruised left knee, and had to start the race with his team's spare car.
+Villeneuve damaged his car's rear in a crash against the tyre barrier at Les Fagnes turn later in the session, but was able to continue.